dojo/widget-core/README.md

 #### Writing a theme

-Themes are typescript modules that export an object that contains css-modules files keyed by a widgets css file name.
+Themes are TypeScript modules that export an object that contains css-modules files keyed by a widgets CSS file name.

 ```css
 /* myTheme/styles/myWidget.m.css */